 15. House cleaning

-A clean house is a happy house, and it's also critical for a cancer patient.
-Especially if your friend is on treatment, help eliminate germs and grime at their place.
+A clean house is a happy house, and it's also critical for a patient going through cancer treatment.
+Help eliminate germs and grime at their place.
 You can offer to clean the house yourself or send in a team of cleaners.
 Just be aware of the products being used and any specifications on chemicals and toxins your loved one may have.

 16. House chores

 Mow the lawn.
 Take the recycling to the center.
 Pick up dry cleaning.
 Roll the trash to the curb.
-By helping with even the small house chores, you can be a huge blessing to a cancer patient.
-Especially if money is tight, or you're not a great cook, don't underestimate the value of your time and acts of service.
+By helping with even the small house chores, you can be a huge blessing to a cancer patient, and especially someone going through chemo.
+If money is tight, or you're not a great cook, don't underestimate the value of your time and acts of service.
+This is also nice if you're struggling finding the right words.
+Acts of service mean a lot.

 17. A tote

-If a cancer patient is getting treatment, it's likely that they're taking magazines, books, a tablet, and more to the chemo room.
+If a patient is getting cancer treatments, it's likely that they're taking magazines, books, a tablet, and more items to entertain themselves to the chemo room.
 Get them a "chemo tote" so they can keep all of their materials in one place and it's easy to grab as they walk out the door.
 Totes are great gifts for women fighting cancer, and men too!

 18. Puzzle books

-To offer an alternative to screen time, consider buying your friend crosswords, word search and sudoku books—especially if they're a word nerd!
+To offer an alternative to screen time, consider buying a cancer patient crosswords, word search and sudoku books—especially if they're a word nerd!

 20. Weighted blanket

-Something about snuggling up with a little extra weight can relieve anxiety, and this could be a great comfort to a patient, both at home and while in the hospital.
+Something about snuggling up with a little extra weight can relieve anxiety, and this could be a great gift to comfort a cancer patient, both at home and while in the hospital.

-If you're super generous (and well off!), buy a cancer patient a tablet if they don't already own one.
+If you're super generous (and money is no object), buy a cancer patient a tablet if they don't already own one.
 A portable electronic like this allows them to check email, get on social, read eBooks, send pictures/videos and play games.
-Tablets are a must-have for treatment these days and they make great gifts for cancer patients!
+Tablets are great gift for people going through chemo treatments, a new iPad could be the perfect gift for a cancer patient!

 23. Snacks and candy

 First, check to make sure your friend hasn't cut out sugar (some cancer patients do.)
-But, if they're still indulging on sweet treats every now and again, load them up with some hard candies to take along with them.
+But, if they're still indulging on sweet treats every now and again, load them up with some candies to take along with them.
 This comes in handy during surgery recovery and treatment.
+Let's be real: Everyone loves a sweet treat now and again.

 24. Cancer-specific gear

-Buy gear from a non-profit that is devoted to their cancer type.
-Oftentimes, these groups sell swag that make perfect gifts for cancer patients: T-shirts, hats, mugs and more.
-This swag usually contains messages pertaining specifically to colon cancer, breast cancer, lung cancer, etc.
+Buy gear from a nonprofit that is devoted to their cancer type.
+Oftentimes, cancer nonprofits sell swag that make perfect gifts for cancer patients: T-shirts, hats, mugs and more.
+The products usually contain messages pertaining specifically to the type of cancer they're fighting (like breast cancer, colon cancer, lung cancer, etc.)

 25. Inspirational T-shirts